1. Chelsea’s Kitchen:

 “I kept mostly the same cabinets, but we changed all the doors and hardware, we also took the doors off some cabinets and added some corbels.
 The beautiful apron Kohler (almost new) sink I found on Craigslist for $300, and the old wooden beams on the doorway I found at a farm last year, when we took the kids to a pumpkin patch, and also got them for an excellent price.”

 “But my favorite part of the kitchen is the floor… After doing months of research, we found an artist (about 2 hrs from us in PA) that made beautiful brick tiles that actually look REAL and old, but of course much thinner than real bricks.”

 “I absolutely love my kitchen!
 My husband and I designed and installed it ourselves, except for the counter top, and it turned out exactly how I had envisioned it.
 We bought standard Home Depot cabinets that we spruced up with some corner detail on the bottom that look like feet.
 And the kitchen island is from IKEA.”
-(Before and after photos on Maya’s blog Completely Coastal.)

 “I love my kitchen because it was a project we completed, as well as the whole house, while living in a travel trailer in the driveway!
 We purchased a 1914 Craftsman and renovated the whole house… the kitchen to the studs!
 I chose every material and placement and am so pleased with the beauty as well as the function!”

 Katherine writes: “I LOVE MY KITCHEN!
 Why?
 Because it cost us less than $400 and because we worked with what we already had to make something truly unique to our tastes.
 My husband and I call it the Accidental Kitchen Remodel because it started as one little thing and quickly snowballed into a full blown, tear-your-floor-out, fixer upper.”